• Skip to primary navigation

 As for machine translation, Lingotek uses the Microsoft Translator.
 You can always edit machine translations yourself to clean them up.

-You can manage all of your translations from one spot at the Lingotek dashboard.
+You can manage all of your translations from one spot on the Lingotek dashboard.
 It also integrates with Polylang to create a fully multi-language WordPress site.

 Lingotek gives you 100,000 characters of automatic translation for free.
 After that, you’ll need to either pay or manually translate the rest of your content.